volkszaehler/mbmd/README.md

 ## How does it look like in OpenHAB?

-I use [OpenHAB](http://openhab.org) to record various measurements at home.
+I use [OpenHAB 1.8](http://openhab.org) to record various measurements at home.
 In the classic ui, this is how one of the graphs looks like:

 ![OpenHAB interface screenshot](img/openhab.png)